CharlesColaco/git_assignment/README.md

 4. To the right of **"Manage access"**, click **Add people** or **Add teams**.
 5. In the search field, start typing the name of the team or person to invite, then click a name in the list of matches.
 6. For advanced roles like **WRITE**, you need an organizational account.
 Under **"Choose a role"**, select the **WRITE** role to grant to the team or person.

+## e.
+What is the Difference Between Git and GitHub?

+- **Git** is a version control system that lets you manage and keep track of your source code history.
+- **GitHub** is a cloud-based hosting service that lets you manage Git repositories.

+## f.
+What Does `git diff` Do?

+The `git diff` command is used to show the differences between changes made in your files.
+It tracks the differences between various versions of files, which is essential for understanding what has changed in your codebase.